gdex1974/AirSensorExternalESP32/README.md

 The firmware is based on ESP-IDF framework (tested version is 4.4.5) and is written in C++ language.
 The main task is to read the data from sensors and send them to the internal unit via Esp-Now protocol.
 The firmware is divided into several modules:

 - components - contains the code of the external unit
-  - arduino - here the arduino framework is placed.
-The tested version is 2.0.11
   - general-support library - contains the code for general support functions, obtained from this repository.
   - SimpleDrivers - contains the code for the SPS30 and BME280 drivers, obtained from this repository.
 - main - contains the main code of the external unit's firmware